prebuiltui/prebuiltui/README.md

 ## Support

-If you like this UI components library, please **star the repo** on GitHub.
-It helps us grow!
+If you like this UI component library and appreciate our work, please **star the repo**.
+It really helps us grow!

 [![Star on GitHub](https://img.shields.io/github/stars/prebuiltui/prebuiltui?style=social)](https://github.com/prebuiltui/prebuiltui)